• Home

 September 4, 2017 By John Colascione 4 Comments

 NEW YORK, NY - Each year Fortune Magazine publishes a list of the largest companies in the United States by revenue.
 Below is the list for 2016.
 Also below, are some interesting characteristics of their domain name choices including whether or not these companies are prepared for SSLs on their corporate websites.
 494 are using .com domain names, 4 use .nets, 1 .org, and 1 .xyz.
 494 (98.8%) have chosen the ".com" extension for their domain name.
-235 (47%) are … [Read more...]
+235 (47%) are running … [Read more...]

 Another Cool $25 Million Bet on New gTLDs; The Next Best Thing Since Sliced Bread